KAMALA YOGA STUDIO is yoga retreat at typical Japanese old folk houses.

 Retreat held on Saturday and Sunday.

-If you participate couple days retreat and one night accommodation price is 25,900 yen.
-Or couple days retreats and couple nights accommodation is 30,200 yen.
+If you participate couple days retreat price is 35,000 yen.

 Schedule Saturday program is